Frequently Asked Questions

 • Not directly, and that’s on purpose.
 Our curriculum is rooted in authentic Montessori pedagogy (the science of teaching), which emphasizes developmental readiness.

-• Yes.
-We offer a 7-day free trial so you can explore the Complete Curriculum before making a decision.
+We offer a 7-day free trial so you can explore a full Theme before making a decision.
 You’ll get access to scripted lessons, printable materials, and planning cards, plus a chance to see how it feels to be a member.
 We want you to be sure it’s the right fit for your family.

 • Choosing a homeschool curriculum is a very personal decision.
-Many potential members chat with us here on the website, DM on Instagram @childoftheredwoods, or email with details about their child’s age and family situation first before enrolling.
+Many potential members chat with us here on the website, sign up for a tour or email with details about their child’s age and family situation first before enrolling.
 We do this all the time.
 All of these will reach us personally.
 (100% human!)

 Curriculum Access